Skip to Main Content

 Production Designers

-Visionary production designers creating immersive worlds inspired by Hungary's historic castles, Art Nouveau thermal palaces, and dramatic Danube riverfront architecture.
+Visionary production designers creating immersive worlds inspired by Hungary's historic castles, Art Nouveau thermal palaces, and dramatic Danube riverfront build style.

+Here is how this works in practice.
 The production designer is the head of the art department, responsible for creating the entire visual environment of a film or television production.
-In Hungary, this role draws on Budapest's extraordinary architectural richness — from the Buda Castle and Parliament along the Danube banks to the Hollókő Village's folk architecture, the Tokaj Wine Region's cellars, and the vast Hortobágy National Park steppe.
-Our designers understand how to translate these distinctive Hungarian settings into compelling screen worlds.
+In Hungary, this role draws on Budapest's extraordinary architectural richness — from the Buda Castle and Parliament along the Danube banks to the Hollókő Village's folk build style, the Tokaj Wine Region's cellars, and the vast Hortobágy National Park steppe.
+Our designers know how to translate these distinctive Hungarian settings into compelling screen worlds.

-We connect you with production designers who bring deep local knowledge and international-level craft to every project.
-With access to Korda Studios — one of Europe's largest purpose-built facilities — and Origo Studios in Budapest, our network ensures your production's visual world is built with the right resources, leveraging Hungary's generous 30% tax rebate.
+Here is the short of it.
+We connect you with production designers who bring deep local knowledge and global-level craft to each project.
+With access to Korda Studios — one of Europe's largest purpose-built facilities — and Origo Studios in Budapest, our network makes sure your production's visual world is built with the right resources, leveraging Hungary's generous 30% tax rebates.

 ACT 01